berkough/tarotjs/README.md

 I have also seen projects using [E Kelen's "tarot-api,"](https://github.com/ekelen/tarot-api) but it might be useful to expand on that work, or make something entirely self-contained.

-Special thanks to [Luciella Elisabeth Scarlett](https://luciellaes.itch.io/rider-waite-smith-tarot-cards-cc0) for cleaning up the scans from [Wikipedia](https://en.wikipedia.org/wiki/Rider%E2%80%93Waite_Tarot).
+Special thanks to [Luciella Elisabeth Scarlett](https://luciellaes.itch.io/rider-waite-smith-tarot-cards-cc0) for cleaning up the scans from [Wikipedia](https://en.wikipedia.org/wiki/Rider%E2%80%93Waite_Tarot), and also special thanks to Dr. Yoav Ben-Dov for his [CBD Tarot de Marseille](https://www.cbdtarot.com).

 You can play a demo of the app [HERE](https://berkough.itch.io/tarotjs).